rweather/vacuum-tube-experiments/README.md

 rate due to the impedance of the human body!

 To adjust the blink rate, easiest is to change the value of C1 and C2 to something higher or lower.
 Alternatively, change R3 and R4.
-Higher values will blink slower.
+Lower values will blink faster.

 I initially prototyped the circuit on a breadboard, and then soldered up a real one on veroboard.
 Here is what the real one looks like: